 During the past decade, France’s cosmetics behemoth L’Oréal has led global research in the private sector when it comes to a search for a cure for grey hair.
 The company’s head of the “Hair Biology Group”, Mr. Bruno Bernard, is a co-inventor of a topical product to protect and/or regenerate the melanocytes of hair follicles.
 The patent for this product was filed in 2009.

 Moreover, In 2011, L’Oreal announced that it was developing a pill that would prevent grey hair forever — as long as you continued to take the pill once a day permanently!
 The medicine contains an undisclosed fruit extract that mimics the chemical tyrosinase-related protein (TRP-2), an enzyme that protects pigment production.
 Unfortunately, this pill will not cause existing grey hairs to darken, but instead, just prevent new grey hairs from forming.
-The pill was supposed to become available in 2015, but now we are past that.
+The pill was supposed to become available in 2015, but now we are now well past that year.